anc5c07/anc5c07-site/_posts/2023-06-10-ria-parking.md

 I've discussed implementing 24/7 parking with DDOT's Curbside Management Division, and we devised a roadmap for the community, affected ANCs, RIA Main Street, and/or business owners to come together and seek this change for some additional portion of Rhode Island Ave.
 I plan to work with all of the above stakeholders to make the case and submit a comprehensive request to DDOT.

 This would involve drafting a request as a letter, and seeking:
-- Endorsement from ANCs 5B and 5C (and possibly 5F depending on scope)
-- Endorsement by DC Squared (the organization the administers RIA Main Street)
+- Endorsement by DC Squared (the organization that administers RIA Main Street)
 - Additional sign-on from business owners and residents of the corridor
+- Endorsement from ANCs 5B and 5C (and possibly 5F depending on scope) of the same letter or a more expansive resolution

 and submitting it to DDOT Curbside Management Division.